Help to Buy – Wales

 1.9 If, on the sale of the property, the price of the property has fallen and there is insufficient money from the sale to repay the equity loans after the mortgage has been paid the purchaser will lose any deposit paid.
 The Welsh Government will not however seek to recover the balance of their equity, not otherwise paid out of the proceeds of sale, from the purchaser.

 1.10 The purchaser may repay the equity loan to the Welsh Government at any time following legal completion.
 Repayment whether in full or by instalments will be based on the market value of the property at the time of the repayment(s) and the purchaser will have to arrange and pay for the valuation of the property at that time.
-The minimum instalment value is 10% of the total of the equity loans.
+The minimum instalment value is 5% of the total of the market value of your home.

 1.11 Detailed terms and conditions apply to the equity loan which will be made available to the purchaser via their legal advisors as part of the conveyancing process.